Mary’s (name changed) mom has been at a long-term care facility for over five years.

 What Are the Odds You’ll Need Long-Term Care?

-Well, 9 million Americans over the age of 65 needed assistance in 2012.
-That number is expected to grow to 12 million in 2020.
+Well, 46 million Americans over the age of 65 need assistance, and the number is expected to grow to more than 98 million by 2060.

 Who’s Responsible for Paying?